 EMERGENCY MONEY TO THE PEOPLE

-- Lasting – until the economy recovers
+- Lasting – at least until the economy recovers

 Join leaders and organizations from across the nation in the call for Emergency Money to the People.